mjkenno/PrivacyPrinciplesWC/README.md

 ### Website: https://www.bookabach.co.nz/
 bookabach.co.nz is website that allows users to look for available holiday accomodation to rent or lets them advertise a property to be rented.
 Initially the only data that is collected is a first name, last name and email address.
-There is optional information within a profile - an 'about yourself', contact phone number and home location - also payment details and information about your trip is required when completeing a booking.
+There is intially optional information within a profile - an 'about yourself', contact phone number and home location - additionally, billing details and information about your trip is required when completing a booking.
-If advertising a property to rent information regarding your property is also required.
+If advertising a property to rent, information regarding your property is also required.

 ### Privacy Policy:
 [BookaBach Ltd Privacy Policy.docx](https://github.com/mjkenno/PrivacyPrinciplesWC/files/6080665/BookaBach.Ltd.Privacy.Policy.docx)

-<--- Explanation of how it meets the checklist --->
+The privacy policy implements principles one and three by stating what personal data is being asked for and why and making sure that all data being asked for is relevent to the purpose of the website.
+It explains that it may be passed to a third party to carry out part of the service.
+Principle five is implemented by stating that there are secure measures in place both on a technical level and from within the organisation.
+Principle six is implememted by stating contact details for anyone wishing to request or correct their information.
+Principle nine is implemented by stating how long personal data is stored for and what happens when it is no longer needed by the company.